jonikanerva/d2-loot/README.md

 ## Development

-This is a TypeScript [Create React App](https://github.com/facebook/create-react-app).
+This is a React+TypeScript app using [Vite](https://vitejs.dev).

-Run `yarn start` to start the app in the development mode.
+Run `yarn dev` to start the app in the development mode.

 The page will reload if you make edits.
 You will also see any lint errors in the console.